WiL-dev/QTicTacToe/SecondIterationRationale.md

 ## Acquired lessons (After starting development)

 - Webapp and backend are hosted in distinct origins, because ports are different, even being from the same host.
 Web browser adds a pre-flight request under certain circumstances like Cross-origin resource sharing (CORS).
 The lesson here is to add CORS policy to accept the requests, when you are working with multiple origins.
+- As the application grows, communication between components is more complex, evidencing the importance of architecture.
+The lesson here is to define an architecture to follow.